CalMatters/ca-form-700-data/README.md

 #### Things to look out for when working with gift data

-Some legislators reported taking gifts that exceeded the FPPC's annual per-source limit ($520 in 2022) and included a note that says they returned the part of the gift exceeding the amount.
+Some legislators reported taking gifts that exceeded [the FPPC's annual per-source limit ($590 in 2024)](https://www.fppc.ca.gov/learn/public-officials-and-employees-rules-/gifts-and-honoraria.html) and included a note that says they returned the part of the gift exceeding the amount.
 This note isn't captured anywhere in our data, so if you notice anybody reporting a haul over the legal limit you should also look at the submitted form to confirm the legislator didn't return part of the gift.
 You can use the PDF available in the `formUrl` column for each gift.

 Asm.
 Marie Waldron reported a gift total of over $3k in [her 2022 form](https://wcfweenxfcmsichcbyki.supabase.in/storage/v1/object/public/pdfs/eabd7aeb-88ee-481d-9d4e-a7e215bb665e.pdf) but it appears to be travel that should have been reported in Schedule E instead.
-CalMatters reached out to her office for clarification but has yet to hear back.
+CalMatters reached out to her office for clarification but did not hear back.

 ### Sponsored trips - Schedule E